return42/sphkerneldoc/linux_src_doc/kernel/time/tick-sched_c.rst

 In case the sched_tick was stopped on this CPU, we have to check if jiffies must be updated.
 Otherwise an interrupt handler could use a stale jiffy value.
-We do this unconditionally on any cpu, as we don't know whether the cpu, which has the update task assigned is in a long sleep.
+We do this unconditionally on any CPU, as we don't know whether the CPU, which has the update task assigned is in a long sleep.

 .. _`get_cpu_idle_time_us`: